 Hepatitis C tests are utilized to analyze the condition of someone who:

-The following tests are useful to screen for and/or detect HCV:
+The following tests are used to screen for and/or detect HCV:

 It monitors the occurrence of antibodies to the virus, suggesting exposure to HCV.
 This test is unable to differentiate between a person with a current or a past HCV infection.
 Generally, the test is reported as "positive" or "negative."
 There is certain proof that in case the test is weakly positive, it could be a false positive.
 Weak positive tests should be verified with the HCV RIBA test before reporting final results.